Ken Gray - Senior Digital Experience Strategist

 Use the various technology tools to regularly connect and share with others.
 Be genuinely interested in others and show it by inquiring of their well-being and offering help where it is appropriate and reasonable.
 Create a positive and safe environment where others can share their likes and dislikes, their successes and shortcomings.
 Lastly, SMILE – it’s our greatest asset for connecting.

-Ken is a two-time Sitecore Strategy MVP (2019-2020) who has been working with the Sitecore platform for more than eight years.
-He has over 20 years of experience in business analysis, software development, content management, marketing, and digital strategy.
+Ken is a two-time Sitecore Strategy MVP who has been working with the Sitecore platform since 2011.
+He has over 20 years of experience in business analysis, software development, content management systems, marketing, and digital strategy.

-Ken’s passion for data-backed marketing and personalization along with his coaching and training abilities, aids Konabos in helping dozens of Content Authors and Sitecore Marketers improve their productivity and knowledge of Sitecore; thus maximizing each client’s Sitecore investment.
+Ken’s passion for digital marketing and personalization along with his coaching and training abilities, aids Konabos in helping dozens of Content Authors and Sitecore Marketers improve their productivity and knowledge of Sitecore; thus maximizing each client’s return on investment.

 In short, Ken makes the complex toolset of Sitecore, simple.